buu-huu/turing-machine/README.md

 Python implementation of the turing machine.

 ## Info
 This program is able to run programs in a turing machine and to visualize all steps to the result.
+I coded this small project quick and dirty during my degree in cyber security to make life easier for me - don't expect a beauty.

 ![Turing GUI](images/turing.jpg)